 While Randolphs shot blocking is promising, other indicators bode poorly, such as his high turnover rate.
 Additionally, Randolphs performances were significantly worse when playing top competition.
 Against Ken Pomeroy top 100 teams, Randolph posted a -1.7 PAWS/40.

 Overall, the statistics paint a bleak picture for Anthony Randolph and the team that drafts him.
 His best hope is plenty of growth from his age-18 season and a possible position switch to small forward.

 As his pre-draft stock rises, Russell Westbrooks collegiate statistics are set in stone, and markedly average.
-To this stat-head, Westbrook appears to be one of this years workout wonders, relying on freakish physical attributes rather than on the court performance
+To this stat-head, Westbrook appears to be one of this years workout wonders, relying on freakish physical attributes rather than on the court performance.

 To become a valuable NBA player, Westbrook will have to learn to channel his athleticism into basketball productivity.
 In his favor, hes got youth and remarkable improvement from his prior season, but Win Scores remains skeptical.

 Jordan may be tall and athletic, but that hasnt translated into productivity.
 His limited collegiate minutes suggest he is purely a project, and Win Scores agrees.
 While on the court, Jordan was somewhat productive, but that productivity reversed when playing top 100 teams, as he posted a -1.7 PAWS/40.
 This large swing in productivity suggests his stats were generated by abusing the short and under talented, none of which is to be found in the NBA.

 While Gordon is young and can cite a coaching distraction, his statistics clearly indicate an overrated prospect.
 Among basketball fans, there seems to be a consensus that Gordon is likely top 7 prospect and certainly lottery worthy.
 Statistically, there are several worrying signs, including a high volume of turnovers and a low assist-to-turnover ratio.
 Furthermore, there are signs Gordon feasted on the weak, as he put up a -2.9 PAWS/40 against Ken Pomeroys top 100 teams.

 By the numbers, teams should steer away from selecting Eric Gordon and save themselves millions of dollars and handfuls of losses.

 The reports on Alexander come back raving on his relentless work ethic, and this desire to improve also translates in his stats.

 Alexander has used his work ethic to improve, and the sky may be the limit if his habits are maintained.
 That being said, on a straight statistical basis, his 2007-2008 season doesnt excite.
 Alexanders PAWS/40 drops to 0.1 against top 100 competition and he may have spent all his upside with his junior year accomplishments.
 Following Joe Alexanders NBA career should provide an excellent example of how far work ethic can take you in the world of basketball.

 When comparing advanced statistics like PER & Win Scores, differences arise.
 Between these two metrics, PER favors players that create a lot of shots while Win Scores focuses on efficiency.
 Brook Lopez exemplifies a prospect where these differences come into play.
 Lopez puts up a lot of offense, but uses a ton of possessions in doing so.
 Several people have pointed out Lopezs 46% FG despite his great size for the NCAA.
 What does this say about his future prospects?

 Both measures see some promise in Lopez and grade him above most of the other projected lottery picks.
 The positives include size, youth, and improvement over last year, though when compared to PER, Win Scores remains relatively unenthusiastic about Lopez dominating the NBA.

 19 year old Gallinari is no Rudy Fernandez, though he has youth on his side.
-Gallinaris 4.2 PAWS/40 Italian league, 0.5 PAWS/40 in Euroleague
+Gallinaris 4.2 PAWS/40 compares directly with another recent Italian import, Andrea Bargnani.

-.
 Bargnani put up a 4.5 PAWS/40 in the Italian league in his age 20 season, and a Win Scores analysis is harsh on Bargnanis development.
 The Euroleague provides a much better level of competition, and so far Gallinari has not stood out.
 His development may be helped by a few seasons overseas, and given that cost, should not be selected in the top half of the first round.

 While Greene had an excellent start last season, he actually hurt his team overall with a sour second half, winding up with a negative PAWS/40.
 Considering Syracuses fast paced play, this assessment may even understate the damage.